-Key Women Artists (the most celebrated members) – These women carried the spirit of the group long after it dissolved:
+Key Women Artists (the most celebrated) – These women carried the spirit of the group long after it dissolved:

 Anne Savage